Users make a booking based on the dates that the system shows as available.

 - Max bookings per unit: maximum number of bookings that can be accepted for the same day/month.

-- Allow booking no sooner than: the first available date will be automatically set x days/months since the date the user is making the booking.
+- Allow booking no sooner than: the first available date will be automatically set x days/months from the date the user is making the booking.

-- Allow booking no later than: this is the latest available day for the booking and will be automatically set to x days/months since the date the user is making the booking.
+- Allow booking no later than: this is the latest available day for the booking and will be automatically set to x days/months from the date the user is making the booking.

 Let’s make an example: suppose we want to configure your product so that the first available date for a booking is in two days’ time.